Top Ten Ways to Prevent Dental Cavities

 - Keep your sugar levels in check, as diabetes can increase tooth decay.

-- Do not Smoke or breath secondhand smoke.
+- Do not Smoke or breathing secondhand smoke.

 So my best advice is, if you experience a toothache, swelling in your gums, bad breath or even a bad taste in your mouth, visit your local dentist to make sure your dental health is in good order.
 Please note that tooth decay continues to grow if left untreated, which can cause your tooth to die.
 Even if the pain subsides, please seek professional advice from your dentist.
 You owe it to yourself to take great care of your teeth!